-bupropion: There is a dose-related risk of seizures with the use of bupropion.
+[©] 2004 - 2009 Provider Synergies, L.L.C.
+A Coventry Health Care Company bupropion: There is a dose-related risk of seizures with the use of bupropion.
 Seizures occur in roughly 0.1 percent of patients receiving bupropion SR up to 300 mg/day and 0.5 percent of patients receiving bupropion IR up to 450 mg/day.
-The incidence of seizures raises disproportionately at bupropion IR dosages above 450 mg/day.
-In patients receiving bupropion IR 600 mg/day, the risk of seizures was estimated to be 10 times that of patients receiving the maximum daily recommended dose of 450 mg.
+The incidence of seizures raises disproportionately at bupropion IR dosages above 450 mg/day.97 In patients receiving bupropion IR 600 mg/day, the risk of seizures was estimated to be 10 times that of patients receiving the maximum daily recommended dose of 450 mg.
 According to the manufacturer, the incidence of seizures in patients taking bupropion ER (Wellbutrin XL) as a single dose of 450 mg is 0.4 percent.
-Data from a computerized general practice database in the UK revealed a relative incidence of seizures during the first four weeks of bupropion of 3.62, which is equivalent to one additional seizure per 6,219 first-time bupropion users.52 desvenlafaxine (Pristiq): Desvenlafaxine may increase bleeding risk and should be used cautiously in patients who also receive Non-Steroidal Anti-Inflammatory Drugs (NSAIDs), aspirin or other drugs that affect coagulation.
-Cautious use in patients with bipolar disorder, cardiovascular/cerebrovascular disease and lipid metabolism disorders is recommended.
+Data from a computerized general practice database in the UK revealed a relative incidence of seizures during the first four weeks of bupropion of 3.62, which is equivalent to one additional seizure per 6,219 first-time bupropion users.98 desvenlafaxine (Pristiq): Cautious use in patients with bipolar disorder, cardiovascular/cerebrovascular disease, and lipid metabolism disorders is recommended.

 duloxetine (Cymbalta): Duloxetine increases the risk of elevation of serum transaminase levels.
-In clinical trials, one percent of patients treated with duloxetine had a >3X ULN elevation of ALT compared to 0.2 percent of patients receiving placebo.
-As a result, duloxetine is not recommended for use in patients with hepatic insufficiency or who use substantial amounts of alcohol.
+In clinical trials, one percent of patients treated with duloxetine had a >3X upper limit of normal (ULN) elevation of alanine aminotransferase (ALT) compared to 0.2 percent of patients receiving placebo.
+Duloxetine is not recommended for use in patients with hepatic insufficiency or who use substantial amounts of alcohol.